CURRENT SUMMER PROGRAMS

-As our 2020-2021 school year comes to a close, we look ahead to offering summer programs available on-line at TWLC-W. While students may wish to continue their regular school-year program during the summer, we offer additional programs in July and August, including several new options for 2021.
-Our courses typically consist of six sessions starting Monday, July 5, 2021 but we are flexible with scheduling and frequency.
+Every summer we offer a variety of programs tailored to students' needs, whether it's refining skills, preparing for upcoming exams or getting ahead for the new school year.
+While students may wish to continue their regular school-year program during the summer, we offer additional programs in July and August.
+Our courses typically consist of six sessions starting in early July but we are flexible with scheduling and frequency.
 As always, we customize meeting time to begin sessions earlier or later in the summer to assure students complete programs of their choice by September.

 For inquiries or to register, please contact Owner/Director Julie Salthouse at firstname.lastname@example.org or (908) 397-8964.

 For high schoolers looking to prep for AP Literature (or honors English), this intensive author study will examine 2-3 works by McCarthy with an eye for deep textual analysis and rhetoric.
 Students will develop AP-level essays throughout.

 This multi-genre middle-school level program will use 2-3 texts to dive into reading comprehension and study skills.
 Literary analysis in conflict, inference, predictions, character and more will be explored in a seminar-style setting that includes vocabulary and writing skills.

 HISTORICAL FICTION WRITING